johann997/QDEV_masters_thesis/README.md

  # QDEV_masters_thesis
  A standalone repository which includes the data and code used to build the figures, and .tex files to create the thesis.

+The .pdf is included but here is a link to the [published thesis](https://open.library.ubc.ca/soa/cIRcle/collections/ubctheses/24/items/1.0441986) in UBC's online repository.

 ### Workflow
 **LaTeX** was written in [Overleaf](https://www.overleaf.com) using the [UBC thesis template](https://www.overleaf.com/latex/templates/university-of-british-columbia-thesis-template/rnqmyghyfvvp).